Rishthegreat/Notes/School/WW2.md

 - This phoney war ends in Spring 1940

 - Germany then invades Norway and Demark
-- Then they invade Belgium and N
+- Then they invade Belgium and Netherlands
+- Then they invade France
+	- France surrenders June 1940
+	- This awakes the US’s isolationist sentiment
+		- They were scared that if Britain falls next, then Germany would attack next

+- **1940 - Selective Ser**